awsdocs/aws-deep-learning-amis/doc_source/tutorial-chainer.md

 # Chainer<a name="tutorial-chainer"></a>

 [Chainer](https://chainer.org/) is a flexible Python\-based framework for easily and intuitively writing complex neural network architectures\.
 Chainer makes it easy to use multi\-GPU instances for training\.
-Chainer also automatically logs results, graph loss and accuracy, and produces output for visualualizing the neural network with a [computational graph](https://docs.chainer.org/en/stable/reference/graph.html)\.
+Chainer also automatically logs results, graph loss and accuracy, and produces output for visualizing the neural network with a [computational graph](https://docs.chainer.org/en/stable/reference/graph.html)\.
 It is included with the Deep Learning AMI with Conda \(DLAMI with Conda\)\.

 The following topics show you how to train on multiple GPUs, a single GPU, and a CPU, create visualizations, and test your Chainer installation\.

+**Topics**
 + [Training a Model with Chainer](#tutorial-chainer-model)
 + [Use Chainer to Train on Multiple GPUs](#tutorial-chainer-multi-gpu)
 + [Use Chainer to Train on a Single GPU](#tutorial-chainer-gpu)